mendersoftware/mender-docs/06.Artifact-creation/04.State-scripts/docs.md

 * **Idle**: this is a state where no communication with the server is needed nor is there any update in progress
 * **Sync**: communication with the server is needed (currently while checking if there is an update for the given device and when inventory data is sent to server)
-* **Download**: there is an update for the given device and a new image is downloaded and written (i.e. streamed) to the inactive rootfs partition
+* **Download**: there is an update for the given device and a new Artifact is downloaded
-* **ArtifactInstall**: swapping of active and inactive partitions after the download and writing is completed
+* **ArtifactInstall**: the Artifact is being installed
-* **ArtifactReboot**: after the update is installed we need to reboot the device to apply the new image.
+* **ArtifactReboot**: runs if the Artifact being installed requires a reboot.
+Not all Artifact types do, but rootfs-image Artifacts will always reboot.
 The Enter actions run before the reboot; the Leave actions run after.
-* **ArtifactCommit**: device is up and running after rebooting with the new image, and the commit makes the update persistent
+* **ArtifactCommit**: device is up and running after rebooting, and the commit makes the update persistent
 * **ArtifactRollback**: if the new update is broken and we need to go back to the previous one
 * **ArtifactRollbackReboot**: if we need to reboot the device after performing rollback
 * **ArtifactFailure**: if any of the "Artifact" states are failing, the device enters and executes this state.
 This state always runs after the ArtifactRollback and ArtifactRollbackReboot states.